-The optional paper students are required to choose in their second year can be a second primary Buddhist language (Sanskrit, Tibetan, or Classical Chinese).
+The optional paper students are required to choose in their second year can be a second primary Buddhist language (Classical Chinese, Pali, Sanskrit, or Tibetan).
 This can be studied either at a basic or at an advanced level.
 The former will be assessed by a three-hour examination in the chosen second primary Buddhist language; the latter by a translation from seen and unseen texts in the chosen second primary Buddhist language, to be assessed by a three-hour examination.
 Students who intend to study a second primary Buddhist language at an advanced level must satisfy the Faculty Board that they possess an adequate knowledge of the chosen language.